-Here are several steps you can complete to keep your family safe:
+Here are some steps you can complete to keep your family safe:

-- Each home with at least one gas heater, attached garage or fireplace should have a carbon monoxide system.
-You should have an alarm on each level of your home, on top of the basement and garage.
-You also need to install one inside or outside of each bedroom.
-Aren’t using a carbon monoxide alarm in your home?
+- Your home with at least one natural gas appliance, attached garage or fireplace should have a carbon monoxide detector.
+You need to have a detector on each level of your home, on top of the basement and garage.
+You also should install one inside or outside of each bedroom.
+Don’t use a carbon monoxide alarm in your home?

-Call Bob Brown Service Experts at 623-243-4517 to purchase one.
-Ask our pros about our economical Wi-Fi carbon monoxide alarms.
+Call Bob Brown Service Experts at 623-243-4517 to get one.
+Ask our pros about our economical Wi-Fi carbon monoxide systems.

 - If you already own a carbon monoxide alarm, regularly check or replace the batteries.
-You should test batteries every 90 days, and get a new detector every three to five years.
+You should test batteries every season, and replace the detector every three to five years.

-- If your carbon monoxide detector alerts you to danger, leave your residence immediately and call 911.
+- If your carbon monoxide sensor sounds, leave your residence immediately and dial 911.

-Protect Your Family with Assistance from Bob Brown Service Experts
+Protect Your Family with Help from Bob Brown Service Experts

 Carbon monoxide doesn’t have to be scary, and with the recommended actions your loved ones can be safe from the hazardous gas.
 Make the proper changes and call Bob Brown Service Experts at 623-243-4517 to learn more.